Migrating Distribution Groups to Office 365, part 5

 This step is much simpler than the others, primarily because I didn’t have enough Dynamic groups to justify putting a lot of time into writing Powershell scripts.
 I only had about two dozen of them, so it was just easier to create the groups and configure them using the Exchange Admin Center graphical interface.
 It was tricky in one important respect, though:

-Dynamic groups in an on-premise Exchange organization can be based on your Organizational Unit structure.
+Dynamic groups in an on-premises Exchange organization can be based on your Organizational Unit structure.
 In Office 365, you can’t do that.
 You’re restricted to these mailbox attributes:

 1. State or Province